 Much meditative prayer in the Christian tradition (as well as other religions) calls for focusing on one’s breath: to calm the mind and body, to center on God’s holy presence within and without.

-Centering prayer taught me this in a powerful way.
-And my own practice of yoga has reminded me how sacred and central breath is: to center us, to strengthen us, to connect us to the Source of Life in the God who first breathed life into our lungs.
+Breath prayers have taught me in a powerful way how sacred and essential our breath is: to center us, to strengthen us, to connect us to the Source of Life in the God who first breathed life into our lungs.

-Whenever my toddler hears my normal breathing shift to the rhythmic drawing in and pushing out – the technique from all those prenatal yoga classes that has become second nature for getting through the intense Braxton-Hicks contractions of this pregnancy – his eyes light up and he asks with a smile, “yoga breath?”
+Whenever my toddler hears my normal breathing shift to the rhythmic drawing in and pushing out—the technique from all those prenatal classes that has become second nature for getting through the intense Braxton-Hicks contractions of this pregnancy—his eyes light up and he asks with a smile, “Deep breath?”
 I nod through the breath, and he starts to huff and puff alongside me.

 A funny but sweet shared breathing, a synchronizing of our systems before he dashes off to build yet another tower of blocks.